Et3SnF/blocspot_project/README.md

 * List containing favorite places is not updating property when item is deleted at times
 * Limited Yelp search query counts
 * Notification alert delays at times and does not display text properly
+* Needs a little better memory management.
+(Even though there have been no crashes have occurred due to memory issues)